The story of Nigel the ‘lonely’ gannet on Mana Island

 In case you haven’t already heard the sad news about our first resident gannet on Mana Island here is an update.
 There is a surprising upside to this sad story however…

-Nigel’s story – Nigel died in January this year (2018).
+Nigel’s story – Nigel died in January 2018.
 He was found by the DOC ranger, Chris Bell, on the nest he had built for his concrete mate.
-Nigel had wooed for more than two years, since his arrival on the island in late 2015.
+Nigel had wooed his mate for more than two years, since his arrival on the island in late 2015.
 His death came just a few weeks after three other gannets were spotted frequenting the concrete gannet colony, near Nigel but not in his spot so they didn’t socialise together.

 Nigel’s unrequited love and untimely death became an international story with news outlets from around the world contacting FOMI and DOC for interviews, photos and video footage.
 Suddenly Mana Island, Nigel, and the concrete gannet colony were in the spotlight.
 There was an outpouring of affection for Nigel on social media.

-Nigel had poems written about him, people did drawings, and his concrete mate gained a name, ‘Connie’.
-Ranger, Chris Bell, was kept very busy with telling his story to journalists, and our vice-president Linda Kerkmeester was also interviewed on BBC World Service and ABC Radio Australia talking about FOMI’s connection to the gannet colony project.
+Nigel had poems written about him, people did drawings, wrote songs, plays and created artwork.
+And his concrete mate gained a name, ‘Connie’.
+DOC Ranger, Chris Bell, was kept very busy with telling the story to journalists, and our vice-president Linda Kerkmeester was also interviewed on BBC World Service and ABC Radio Australia talking about FOMI’s connection to the gannet colony project.

 Nigel became famous, and the knock-on effect was a sharp rise in our Facebook followers, many more visits to our website, and an increased understanding of the restoration work being undertaken on Mana Island.